-Do not keep leftover opioid medication.
+Do not keep leftover medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, mix the leftover medicine with cat litter or coffee grounds in a sealed plastic bag throw the bag in the trash.

 Do not drink alcohol.
 Dangerous side effects or death could occur.

 Avoid driving or operating machinery until you know how this medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Ask a doctor or pharmacist before using any other medicine that may contain acetaminophen (sometimes abbreviated as APAP).
 Taking certain medications together can lead to a fatal overdose.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken acetaminophen in the past and had no reaction.
 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.

 This medicine can slow or stop your breathing, and death may occur.
 A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.

 Stop using this medicine and call your doctor at once if you have: